millerlp/ard_class_SD_RTC/README.md

 Extract the SdFat-master.zip file, open the SdFat-master folder.
 Inside find the SdFat folder, copy that to your Arduino/libraries directory.

+After putting those two folders in your Arduino/libraries folder, you *MUST RESTART* the Arduino software.

 ------------------------------
 Download the ZIP file for this repository.
 Extract the zip file, rename the folder inside from ard_class_SD_RTC-master to ard_class_SD_RTC, and place that folder inside your Arduino/ directory.